alineberry/alineberry.github.io/_posts/2019-05-20-calculating-auroc.md

 ---
-title: "How AUROC is Actually Calculated"
+title: "How AUROC is Calculated"
 date: 2019-05-20
-tags: [machine learning, data science]
+tags: [machine learning]
-header:
-  image: "images/header.jpg"
-excerpt: "How AUROC is Actually Calculated"
+excerpt: "A walkthrough of how the common computation is performed"
 mathjax: true
 ---

+**This is a test page**

 # H1 heading